weewx-contrib/README-FIRST/README.md

 * modify the git remote setting on a clone you have locally and push here
 * add a second remote to a clone you have locally and push here
 * create a new repo from scratch, set the remote, push
+* or even fork the authoritative repo here

 NOTE: The 'import repository' link creates the repo for you and imports in one step.
 The other methods require you to create your repo here before pushing to it from a clone of your existing repo that you have locally.
+All github features (or lack thereof) and limitations apply.

 ### How to Upload your Repo's Wiki